Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - Are axes labelled correctly?

 ### Testing
 - Never assume data to be correct – check it and be confident its correct.
+Ask yourself: what could go wrong in this logic?
+How could this be incorrect?
+What could be edge cases?
+What if there are nulls?
+And then run the data in different ways.
+Are you seeing similar results?
 Check it when it is in the source as the source might be wrong.
 Check manual input from other.
 Check own logic.
 - Don't just check most recent data, go back in time too
+- Compare the data pre and post change.
 - Test for nulls in final table
 - Ideal scenario: proof that data is in line with source
 - If we can’t check vs source, does the data make sense?